 How will the 28 Days Later authors and illustrators be selected?

 Through a multi-tier selection process.
-Public submissions will be accepted from October 2 – November 2 at the Brown Bookshelf blog.
-Authors may self-submit themselves for consideration.
+Public submissions will be accepted at The Brown Bookshelf during a designated time period in the fall .
+Authors may self-submit for consideration.
 Author and Illustrator names will also be solicited from publishers, librarians, teachers and other children’s literature industry professionals.
-The Brown Bookshelf research and review team will also internally nominate candidates.
+Members of The Brown Bookshelf team will also internally nominate candidates.

-– Post submissions to The Brown Bookshelf blog in the comment section of the blog post soliciting names
+Please submit nominations in the comment section of the relevant blog post soliciting names.

-Authors and illustrators selected will be notified via email in December or January.
+Authors and illustrators selected for our upcoming campaign will be notified via email in December or January.
 Starting February 1st, the selected authors/illustrators and their work will be highlighted at The Brown Bookshelf website.